Nehorai-Maimon/YouTube/README.md

 In this project I used JavaScript with React

-Olso to run the videos I used ReactPlayer
+Olso to run the videos I used ReactPlayer and ReactIcons

 Hooks I used in this project: